ibm-cloud-docs/key-protect/satellite/satellite-about.md

 * Ensure network connectivity between HSM and worker nodes has been established.
 * Provision {{site.data.keyword.keymanagementserviceshort}} on Satellite using the instructions in [Deploying {{site.data.keyword.keymanagementserviceshort}} on Satellite](/docs/key-protect?topic=key-protect-satellite-ui-deploy).
 * Give the {{site.data.keyword.keymanagementserviceshort}} service the following service-to-service authorizations in your Satellite location: [Satellite Cluster Creator](/docs/satellite?topic=satellite-iam#iam-resource-loc), [Satellite Link Source Access Controller](/docs/satellite?topic=satellite-iam#iam-resource-link) and [Satellite Link Administrator](/docs/satellite?topic=satellite-iam#iam-resource-link).
 Until these authorizations are given, it is not possible for a Satellite cluster to be created for {{site.data.keyword.keymanagementserviceshort}}.
 Once the authorization is set, {{site.data.keyword.keymanagementserviceshort}} is allowed to start the process of deploying {{site.data.keyword.keymanagementserviceshort}} on your worker nodes, a process that can take up to several hours.
 Once the deployment is completed, you will receive a completion status on your {{site.data.keyword.keymanagementserviceshort}} service provision.
-* When you update the operating System in your worker nodes, ensure that it does not disrupt the service.
-Check out [Change management](/docs/satellite?topic=satellite-infrastructure-service#satis-change-management) for more information.
+* When you update the operating system in your worker nodes, ensure that it does not disrupt the service.
+Check out [Understanding Satellite location and hosts](/docs/satellite?topic=satellite-location-host) for more information.
-* Updating [worker nodes](/docs/satellite?topic=satellite-hosts#host-update-workers) in your Satellite location.

 **{{site.data.keyword.keymanagementserviceshort}} on Satellite responsibilities**: